 “Topical alpha hydroxy acids, like glycolic acid and lactic acid, can be useful ingredients for mild exfoliation of the skin to encourage the milia to come to the surface and eventually pop out,” Dr. Shainhouse says.
 “Try an acid toner or home peel twice a week, or look for a face lotion containing alpha hydroxy acids.
 On the spot salicylic acid treatments can be used over the milia to slowly peel the overlying skin, and thin out the layers that are trapping the milia cyst.
 Use this at night time.”

 Topical retinoids may be helpful at preventing the development of new milia cysts as well, according to Dr. Shainhouse.
-She advises looking for over-the-counter retinoids with ingredients like adapalene and retinol to encourage cell turnover and reduce the stickiness of cells in the pore, helping to bring them to the skin surface, where they can be washed off.
+She advises looking for over-the-counter retinoids with ingredients like adapalene and retinol to encourage cell turnover and reduce the stickiness of cells in the pore, which helps bring them to the surface where they can be washed off.

 While milia bumps aren't harmful, if you'd like to get rid of milia under your eyes and elsewhere, these six products can help.

-Each of these glycolic acid treatment pads contains 20% glycolic acid for maximum exfoliation, as well as vitamins A, C, and E and CoQ10 to promote collagen productions, moisturize, and even out skin tone.
-Green tea extract calms the skin.
+Each of these glycolic acid treatment pads contains 20% glycolic acid for maximum exfoliation, as well as vitamins A, C, and E and CoQ10 to encourage a firmer, smoother, more even-looking complexion.
 Start by using them at night once or twice a week until your skin adjusts — the convenience of these pads will blow you away.
-For those with more sensitive skin, this pad also comes in 10 and 15% glycolic acid strengths.
+For those with more sensitive skin, this pad also comes in 10% and 15% glycolic acid strengths.

 According to one reviewer: "AMAZING!!!
 I have suffered from milia on my back, chest, shoulders and even neck for 25 years.
 Nothing ever helped until I tried this product, My skin is now smooth and bump free!
 I am on my 2nd jar and use it every night after showering.
 There is so much dirt and grease that comes off on these pads.
 I wish I had found this sooner."

-3. Try A Non-Irritating Liquid Treatment With 2% BHA
+3. Try A Liquid Exfoliant With Salicylic Acid

-One of the concerns many of us (and especially those of us with sensitive skin) have when using salicylic acid is that it will dry out the skin or cause irritation.
-This cult-favorite exfoliating liquid with 2% salicylic acid BHA is raved about for being nonirritating, fragrance free, and ideal for almost all skin types.
-It helps unclog pores and slough away bumpy skin, including milia.
-Use it up to twice daily after cleansing and toning and before applying moisturizer but start at once a day at night or a few times a week and be sure to use sunscreen.
+One of the concerns many of us (and especially those of us with sensitive skin) have when using salicylic acid is that it will cause our skin to become dry and irritated.
+This cult-favorite exfoliating liquid with 2% salicylic acid is raved about for being nonirritating, fragrance free, and ideal for almost all skin types (though if you do have sensitive skin, you should only use it sparingly — about once or twice a week).
+It helps unclog pores and slough away bumpy skin, including milia and blackheads, but it’s also great for helping to maintain generally clear, smooth skin.

 4. Wash Your Face With An Exfoliating Cleanser

 With 2.5% glycolic acid and a combination of hydrating and soothing ingredients like rose hip, tea tree, and jojoba oils, this exfoliating cleanser sloughs away dead skin cells and dirt, but leaves behind a smooth and soft complexion.
-To boot: Its ingredients help lighten acne scars and hyperpigmentation, and at 2.5% glycolic, it's suitable for sensitive skin.
-With more than 3,800 reviews and a 4.4-star overall rating, customers love this gentle wash.
+To boot: Its ingredients help lighten acne unwanted scars and hyperpigmentation, and with 2.5% glycolic acid, it's suitable for sensitive skin.
+Several of the 4,000+ Amazon reviewers have reported luck with using this to treat their milia.

-5. Add A Natural Retinol Serum To Your Skin Care Routine
+5. Add A Retinol Serum To Your Skin Care Routine

-This retinol serum contains a powerful 2.5% retinol, vitamin E, hyaluronic acid, and jojoba oil, which combine to unclog pores, fade acne scars, stimulate collagen production, and moisturize skin.
-It's made with natural and organic ingredients and is formulated without parabens, harsh chemicals, artificial colors, dyes, or fragrances — it's even safe to use on sensitive skin.
-Apply this serum at night to your face, paying close attention to milia (but be careful not to get it in your eye), and, with continued use, you should start seeing a difference within a few weeks.
+This retinol serum contains a powerful 2.5% retinol, vitamin E, hyaluronic acid, and jojoba oil, which work together to unclog pores and fade unwanted acne scars while simultaneously moisturizing your skin.
+Apply this serum at night to your face, paying close attention to the milia (but be careful not to get it in your eye), and, with continued use, you should start seeing a difference within a few weeks.

-6. Apply A Sulfur & Zinc Oxide Acne Spot Treatment
+6. Apply A Sulfur & Zinc Oxide Spot Treatment